colevandersWands/notes/pages/Study Lenses___Trace Button.md

-- the trace button prints a configurable, human readable(ish) trace of a program to the console.
+- Tracing is not easy to learn, and tracing doesn't help you if you learn to trace incorrectly.
+This isn't a problem when you have someone around who can help you, but what does someone need to learn tracing on their own?
+The trace button prints a configurable, human readable(ish) trace of a program to the console that learners can use to correct their trace tables.
 	- learners can configure the trace to focus on different aspects of the program's execution
-	- admittedly, it's not the most user friendly for now.  but it has potential
+	- to help learn how to discuss a program's execution, the trace uses some technical vocabulary
 	- the trace button can be used to check hand-written [Trace Tables]([[Study Lenses/Trace Tables]])
 	- implemented using [aran](https://github.com/lachrist/aran), a library for JavaScript instrumentation. (thank you Laurent!)
+	- admittedly, it's not the most user friendly for now.  but it has potential
 - tracing the same code with different configurations
 	- ![study-lenses-trace-button.gif](../assets/study-lenses-trace-button_1677431504635_0.gif)